wisdom-framework/wisdom-typescript/README.md

 [TypeScript](http://www.typescriptlang.org/)  lets you write JavaScript the way you really want to.
 TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
 Any browser.
 Any host.
 Any OS.
 Open Source.

 Wisdom-TypeScript integrates TypeScript compilation into Wisdom.
-So, TypeScript files (+.ts+ files) automatically compiled to JavaScript at build time.
+So, TypeScript files (`.ts` files) automatically compiled to JavaScript at build time.

-It supports the Wisdom Watch Mode, so any change to a +.ts+ file immediately triggers the compilation and updates the output file.
+It supports the Wisdom Watch Mode, so any change to a `.ts` file immediately triggers the compilation and updates the output file.

 ## Usage